For Developers

 - Clerk: identity provider; server maps to internal

-- Neon: database hosting with branching; read replica URL available
+users - Neon: database hosting with branching; read replica URL available

 - Railway: orchestrates Docker deployments per service with custom resource profiles